TeoFanta99/TeoFanta99/README.md

 - 👋 Hi, I’m Matteo!
 - 👀 I’m interested in technology, football and good old music
-- 🌱 I’m currently learning JavaScript and Php
+- 🌱 I’m currently training on JavaScript and Php
 - 💞️ I’m looking to collaborate on amazing people!
 - 📫 How to reach me: teofanta99@gmail.com
 - 😄 Pronouns: /Mat'tɛo/ (italian name, read it as you write it 😉)